opensearch-project/documentation-website/_search-plugins/ltr/working-with-features.md

 ## Creating feature sets

 To create a feature set, you can send a POST request.
-When creating the feature set, you provide a name and an optional list of features, similiar to the following example request:
+When creating the feature set, you provide a name and an optional list of features, as shown in the following example request:

 ```json
 POST _ltr/_featureset/more_movie_features